 To put it simply, a charge-off is a debt that a creditor gives up trying to collect after you’ve missed payments for several months.
 These can be any balance from a mortgage, credit card, doctor payments, and any other debt that you have.
 This happens when the creditor determines the debt as a “loss” for the company and give it the official designation of being “charged-off”.

 Not so fast, you’re not in the clear just yet.
 Even though the creditor has charged off your account and the creditor reported it as a loss doesn’t mean you’re not responsible for paying back your debts.
-The charge-off will remain on your credit for up to seven years from the date of your first missed payment.
+The charge-off will remain on your credit report for up to seven years from the date of your first missed payment.
 Learn how a charge-off can affect your credit, how to verify it, and how you can get it removed from your reports.

 How Does a Charge-Off get on Your Credit Report?